Dyvinia/ExplosionRebalance/README.md

 ## Config

 The mod is highly configurable allowing you to tweak aspects of the knockback and falloff as well as settings for each different type of explosion.
-You are also able to configure explosions from other mods using the Explosions.Custom.Exploders config option.
+You are also able to configure explosions from other mods using the `Explosions.Custom.Exploders` config option.

 <details>
-<summary>Click to see default config file</summary>
+<summary>Click to see the default config file</summary>

 ```toml
 # Controls aspects of the added knockback